HopkinsIDD/flepiMoP/documentation/gitbook/development/git-and-github-usage.md

 ## New Features

 New features should be developed in a new branch checked out from the `dev` branch and then merged back into the `dev` branch via a PR on GitHub when ready for review.
 These feature branches can be deleted after merging into `dev`, unless someone from operations requests that it be kept around.
 For example, operations may want to merge the feature into their operational branch to get new functionality in advance of a release.
 By convention feature branches should be prefixed with `feature/<GitHub issue>/`, I.e. `feature/99/cool-new-thing`.
+Feature branch should also include edits to the GitBook documentation that describe their changes.

 ## Hot Fixes

 Hot fixes should be developed in a new branch checked out from the `main` branch and merged back into the `main` branch via a PR on GitHub when ready for review.
 After successfully merging into `main` the hot fix branch should then be merged into `dev`, making appropriate adjustments to stabilize the feature.
 The priority for hot fixes is to correct a major issue quickly, so it is okay to delay detailed testing/documentation until merging into `dev`.
 By convention hot fix branches should be prefixed with `hotfix/`, I.e. `hotfix/important-fix-to-something`, and then converted into a feature branch after merging into main.
+These do not have to include edits to the GitBook documentation, but if the hotfix conflicts with what is described in the GitBook documentation it's **strongly recommended**.

 ## Creating Releases